 Registering for Exam Credits.
 The student receives three credits for each of the two areas (796W, 796X, Independent Area), making a total of six credits toward the necessary twenty-four (eight courses) for doctoral course work.
 The best time to register for these credits is the semester of the exam.
 However, scheduling of two area credits is flexible: should you need or want a particular course during the semester you would otherwise be preparing your exam areas, consider signing up and beginning your areas a semester earlier.
 Registration forms for the areas are available from Wanda, and must be turned in to Wanda during registration (upon which she will enroll the student).
 The examining committee will consist of the two advisors plus two other faculty members chosen by agreement of the area advisors and the Director of American Studies.

 Foreign Language Requirement: The same as the English Department PhD requirement; see the English Department graduate program description for details.

 Dissertation Committee, Prospectus, and Defense requirements are the same as those for the English Department PhD program; see the program description for details.

-The English Department offers a certificate of Concentration in American Studies, an interdisciplinary program that concentrates on the unresolved social and intellectual issues of our culture – race, class, gender, and ethnicity.
-Students can earn the certificate by completing: a) English 279: Introduction to American Studies b) One or two courses in American literature within the English Department c) Two or three additional courses in American culture from at least two other departments d) One of the following: a thesis; a senior seminar in American Studies; an internship Students who wish to construct a major in American Studies must do so through the BDIC program.
+The English Department offers a Letter of Specialization in American Studies, an interdisciplinary program that concentrates on the unresolved social and intellectual issues of our culture – race, class, gender, and ethnicity.
+Students can earn the certificate by completing: a) English 279: Introduction to American Studies b) One or two courses in American literature within the English Department at least on the 300 or 400 level and c) Two or three additional courses in American culture from at least two other departments.
+Students who wish to construct a major in American Studies must do so through the BDIC program.